Mount Erskine: History

 The Chinese cemeteries in the area date back to the early 19th century.
 The southern cemetery, nearest to Gottlieb Road, is managed by the United Hokkien Cemeteries and serves as the final resting place for Penang's Hokkien community.
 Meanwhile, the northern cemetery is owned by the Kwangtung and Tengchow Association, a joint organisation that represents the Cantonese and the Teochews.
 The first tomb within this cemetery dates back to 1795.

 The two large cemeteries in Mount Erskine did not deter urbanisation from creeping into the area.
 In the 1970s, residential estates surrounding the cemeteries were created, particularly around Pepper Estate to the north and Hong Seng Estate to the west.
 Apartments, such as Taman Evergreen, were also constructed later.

 Among the more recent issues affecting this neighbourhood are the continuing development of the hilltop, which has been flattened for the construction of more residential properties, and the risk of landslides at Hong Seng Estate.

+Pearl Hill

+The Mount Erskine neighbourhood is named after Mount Erskine Road which led to the 218 m hill now known as Pearl Hill (Bukit Mutiara in Malay) but was the original Mount Erskine.

+It was also called Mount Olivia, after the wife of Stamford Raffles.

+Pearl Hill Sdn Bhd began developing the hill in 1974.
+Since then, the developer’s name caught on instead of the project name, Mount Evergreen.
+Pearl Hill is now an upscale neighbourhood with bungalows, Pearl Hill Villa, Pearl Hill Condominium and a Chinese temple.